1. Nanostructured Thermoelectrics

 · Design and develop heat pump and energy conversion systems that leverage the benefits of fundamental research in nanostructured thermoelectrics.

-Recent contributions and relevant publications
+Selected contributions and relevant publications

 · Discovery (through a long-term collaboration with Prof. G. Ramanath’s group from MSE Dept. at RPI) of a new class of highly scalable, high figure of merit, nanostructured bulk thermoelectric materials (patent licensed by ThermoAura Inc.).
-The high ZT results reported were enabled by reductions in thermal conductivity due to nanopores and nanograins.
-There is also a promise for ZT>2 by sulfur doping control facilitated by the new bottom-up synthesis method.

 P. Jood, R. J. Mehta, Y. Zhang, T. Borca-Tasciuc, S. X. Dou, D. J. Singh, G. Ramanath